JP-Souto/MSFS-HLA/README.md

 # MSFS-HLA
-The goal is to integrate Microsoft Flight Simulator with Pitch RTI
+The goal is to integrate Microsoft Flight Simulator with Pitch RTI.